Unravelling the mass spectrum of destroyed dwarf galaxies with the metallicity distribution function: Applications

 In the bottom panel of Fig. \ref{fig:mw_halo} we show the results when the total halo luminosity is fixed to $M_V=-17.7$ (technically, an uncertainty of $0.01$ dex is adopted).
 Here, the `fiducial' result using the \cite{kirby2011} mass-metallicity relation is only slightly changed.
 For example, the most massive progenitor is shifted to a slightly lower luminosity (by $\sim 1$ dex in $M_{V}$), and the total number of dwarfs with $M_V < -10$ is reduced ($N \sim 300$).
 In general, the changes are within the predicted uncertainties.
 When an 0.3 dex metallicity offset is applied to the mass-metallicity relation, fixing the halo luminosity has a greater effect.
 This is unsurprising given that allowing for a more flexible halo luminosity favours a higher value than the fiducial $1 \times 10^{9}L_\odot$.
 In this case, the most massive progenitor has $L \sim 10^{8.1}L_\odot$ (compared to $N\sim 3$ with $L \sim 10^{8.5}L_\odot$ when the total luminosity is more flexible).
-The number of low mass dwarfs is also reduced, with $N \sim 110$ with $M_V < -10$.
+The number of low-mass dwarfs is also reduced, with $N \sim 110$ with $M_V < -10$.
 This exercise emphasizes how important the assumed total halo luminosity, as well as the adopted mass-metallicity relation are for this type of analysis.

 We also show the surviving dwarf satellite luminosity function for comparison in Fig. \ref{fig:mw_halo}.
 Here, we show the observed (solid purple) and completeness-corrected (dashed purple) cumulative number counts given by \cite{drlica-wagner2020}.
+Note that the completeness-corrected counts differ from the `observed' counts at the bright end because it does not include the massive satellites (Sagittarius, SMC and LMC).
 The numbers of low luminosity satellite systems are much lower than the predicted number of destroyed dwarfs.
 This is perhaps unsurprising given that our estimates are likely overestimated at low luminosities, owing both to sample size and our assumption of Gaussian MDFs (see Section \ref{sec:caveats}).
 Interestingly, the (cumulative) number counts are similar at intermediate luminosities ($-16 \lesssim M_V \lesssim -12$) but destroyed dwarfs as massive as the LMC are not favoured unless the adopted mass-metallicity relation is adjusted from the fiducial $z=0$ form.

 \cite{fattahi2020} show using the Auriga simulation suite that the number of destroyed dwarfs in MW-mass haloes is larger than the number of surviving satellites, at least down to $M_V \sim -8$.
 This is in agreement with our results, however, our estimated \textit{total} number of destroyed dwarfs is far higher than these models (by a factor of $\sim 3-10$, see also Fig. \ref{fig:auriga}).
 This could be a genuine tension with the models, but it is worth stressing that our number estimates at low luminosities are likely biased high, and the numbers could be reduced if we had larger sample sizes and/or the metal-poor tails of higher mass systems are taken into account (see Section \ref{sec:caveats}).